 Description: A Louisville, Kentucky, law forces a local photographer and blogger to use her artistic talents to promote same-sex wedding ceremonies if she photographs and blogs about weddings between one man and one woman.
 The law also forbids her and her studio from publicly explaining to clients and potential clients through her studio’s own website or social media sites the religious reasons why she only celebrates wedding ceremonies between one man and one woman.

-Alliance Defending Freedom attorneys representing Chelsey Nelson and her photography studio filed the lawsuit Chelsey Nelson Photography v.
-Louisville-Jefferson County Metro Government in 2019 because Louisville’s law prohibited Nelson from expressing her views on marriage on her studio’s website and threatened to compel her to create photographs and blogs celebrating a message about marriage she does not believe.
-The district court kept a permanent bar in place that prevents Louisville from enforcing its law against Nelson in this way.
-The court also ordered Louisville to pay Nelson nominal damages for restricting her speech.
-Nominal damages are a type of compensation that remedy past harm, prevent future misconduct, and vindicate constitutional freedoms.
+ADF attorneys representing Nelson and her photography studio filed the lawsuit, Chelsey Nelson Photography v.
+Louisville-Jefferson County Metro Government, in 2019 because Louisville’s law threatened to compel Nelson to create photographs and blogs celebrating a message about marriage she does not believe and prohibited her from expressing her views on marriage on her studio’s website.
+The district court kept a permanent bar in place to prevent Louisville from enforcing its law against Nelson in this way, and the court also ordered the city to pay nominal damages to Nelson for restricting her past speech.
+Now, the city is paying additional attorneys’ fees.

 - Pronunciation guide: Neihart (NYE’-hart)